jundalisay/superb/content/en/social/economics/fallacies/ricardo-labor-theory.md

 If the worker's shoes and clothing could be produced at 25% of the cost in labour, they would probably fall 75%.
 But it is not true that:<ul><li>the worker would be able to permanently consume four coats, or four shoes instead of one</li><li>his wages would not change because of competition</li></ul><br><br>If such cost reductions extended to all the worker's consumed goods, we would find him only having a few additional enjoyments, even if cost of those commodities were reduced significantly and the work needed to produce them were also reduced.
 {{< /quote >}}

 > Our Comment: If web development were outsourced to India from the US at 25% cost, then the cost of website-making as a whole can be reduced significantly.
-The Indian programmer will certainly enjoy more but the American programmer might not.
+The Indian programmer will certainly enjoy more, but the American programmer might not.
 This is because their wages are nominal and not measured in rice or wheat or wheat or Big Macs (the Big Mac index is similar in essence to Smith's wheat valuation).]*

 {{< quote ava="ric" >}}
 Adam Smith is therefore wrong  in saying, "that as labour may sometimes buy a varying amount of goods, it is their value which varies, not the value of the labour which buys them;" and therefore, "that labour alone never varying in its own value, is alone the ultimate and real standard by which the value of all commodities can at all times and places be estimated and compared"